Nancy Pelosi cool to using inherent contempt powers

 Mrs. Pelosi, though, said Congress needs to be able to do investigations to see if it wants to begin impeachment.

-“One of the purposes that the constitution spells out for investigation is impeachment,” she said.
-“That doesn’t mean you’re going down an impeachment path but it means if you had the information you might.”
+“One of the purposes that the Constitution spells out for investigation is impeachment,” she said.
+“That doesn’t mean you’re going down an impeachment path, but it means if you had the information you might.”

+The top-ranking Democrat urged patience as the calls for action on subpoenas, contempt and impeachment continue to grow.

+“It takes time,” she said at Georgetown.
+“We can’t have the instant gratification that people want right now.”

 The Washington Times Comment Policy